For purchase, hire, commissions, assignments, or educational opportunities, please contact me at email@example.com

-Elmaleh's work has been exhibited nationwide and recognized by the Aaron Siskind Foundation, Puffin Foundation, The Tierney Foundation, amongst others.
-Her work has been published by Harper's Magazine, Smithsonian Magazine, CNN, The New York Times, National Geographic, Oxford American, Garden & Gun, and NPR, amongst others.
+Elmaleh's work has been exhibited nationwide and recognized by the Arnold Newman Prize, the Aaron Siskind Foundation, and the Puffin Foundation, among others.
+Her work has been published by Harper's Magazine, Smithsonian Magazine, CNN, The New York Times, National Geographic, Oxford American, Garden & Gun, and NPR, among others.

 In 2010, Lisa began to work on a long-term ongoing project documenting traditional Appalachian musicians through tintype portraiture as a historic documentation of American culture.

 In 2012, while still living in New York, she worked on a one-year visual autobiography, where she made daily self-portraits with her 8x10 camera to give a raw inside look at her life as a female visual artist.

 Since 2014, Lisa has lived in Paw Paw, West Virginia.
 Throughout the years, she has been documenting the landscape, culture, and community around her.